-At first I thought it was merely because it had the most distinctive profile, and hence the most recognisable peak.
-But later I found that Machapuchare is a sacred mountain, and associated with the Hindu deity Shiva.
+At first I thought it was merely because it had the most distinctive profile, and hence was the most recognisable peak.
+But later, I found that Machapuchare is a sacred mountain, and associated with the Hindu deity Shiva.

 Thus the area within the sanctuary is not normally inhabited.
-What is meant by this, is that there are no villages per se, like those along the trekking route thus far.
-There were still guesthouses, but these exist only for the trekkers that come visiting.
+What I mean by this, is that there are no villages per se, like those along the trekking route thus far.
+There are still guesthouses, but these exist only for the trekkers that come visiting.

-I was told if I needed anything – whether amenities or supplies, snacks or treats – I should buy them here in Chomrong.
-Because beyond, it would be much more expensive.
+Devi told me that if I needed anything – whether amenities or supplies, snacks or treats – I should buy them here in Chomrong.
+Beyond, they would be much more expensive.

 Why?
 I asked.

-My guide explained that all goods are brought into the sanctuary and back down again, entirely on the backs of people.
+She explained that all goods in Annapurna Sanctuary are brought in (or back down again), entirely on the backs of people.
 No donkeys or mules, no ponies or horses cross into the sanctuary bearing loads.
 It was one of the rules of the sanctuary, that beasts of burden are not used within the sacred ground.

 Everything?
 But, how do they kit out the guesthouses??
 I thought of the beds and the blankets, the tables and the chairs, the gas canisters for the hot showers and the kitchen.